ankasamanyan/webserver/to-just-do-it-list.md

 ## TO DO
-- (Up to Siege & stress test - check) Go through the eval sheet, check whether we have everything in place, add to the list if something is missing
+- Go through CGI block of the eval sheet, once CGI is done
 - Add additional check to configuration parsing - we shouldn't allow multiple ports in one server
 - Add a different homepage for another server, maybe?
 - CGI stuff